- Free reply within 15 minutes during business hours

 - senior translator vetted by Thailand's Department of Consular Affairs on staff for Irish (Gaeilge)

 Every working week our Irish (Gaeilge) desk receives a fresh stack of Thai House Registration files heading to registrars, universities, employers and courts abroad — this is the workflow that has emerged from handling them at scale.
-Spanning everything from short-stay tourist letters to permanent-residency dossiers, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.
+Spanning everything from short-stay tourist letters to permanent-residency dossiers, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; from this point on the page reads as an operational specification rather than marketing copy — the same specification our junior case managers learn in their first week.

-Our Irish (Gaeilge) desk has handled thousands of House Registration cases for purposes ranging from bank account abroad, proof of address for visa, property purchase abroad.
+The Irish (Gaeilge) desk keeps a live casebook for House Registration covering property purchase abroad, proof of address for visa, bank account abroad.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Irish (Gaeilge) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated House Registration.
+The sections below cover process order, Irish (Gaeilge) regional practice, preparation checklists, and terminology for your House Registration.

 Why a specialist Irish (Gaeilge) translator matters for House Registration